 Naturally, after a few weeks of dithering I realised I was totally over-thinking the whole thing.

 I don’t need to make it to anyone’s standards but my own.
 It doesn’t matter if everyone else uses sparkly stickers, a hot glue gun, 12yds of washi tape and Cricut-created bunting.
 This one’s for me, so it’s only got to work for… me.

 And once I started, I couldn’t stop.
 I LOVED it.
 Because it brought all those memories back.
-And I brought out the big folder of all the travel ‘bits’ we collated as we journeyed around Italy – receipts, leaflets, maps, tickets… And instead of having them slumbering in an annoying bag under my desk, I finally had somewhere to put them!
+And I brought out the big folder of all the travel ‘bits’ we collated as we completed our massive family roadtrip around Italy in 2014 – receipts, leaflets, maps, tickets… And instead of having them slumbering in an annoying bag under my desk, I finally had somewhere to put them!

 1 – Simplify – and simplify again.

 You don’t have to process ten years of photos.
 Or even one year.
 Start with just one event.

 For me, this was simple – in 2014 we had the trip of a lifetime driving 4,000 miles in a motorhome.
 How amazing was the experience?
 Brain-tinglingly Astonishing.

 And how many pictures of this monumental adventure do we have up in the house?

 So I set to work.
 But even though I’d simplified to one trip, it was still too big.
 Four weeks and 4,000 miles is an enormous amount of images to wade through.
 So I broke it down again.
 I didn’t need to tackle it all – just one location at a time was good enough.
 I could easily pick out my favourite shots of one day in Venice.
 Or 24hrs in Rome.

 And don’t just choose the beautiful shots.
 Choose the ones that tell a story, the ones where your kid is pulling a face, or they’ve just dropped their ice cream.
 Show the mad and the silly as well as the drop-dead gorgeous – add as much character as you can.